henrik-lauritsen-ch/BlackScholes-SABR/README.md

 ## BlackScholes.py

-This library contains the standard vanilla option pricing formula applied for FX trading, Garman-Kohlhagen along with standard Greeks.
+This library contains the standard vanilla option pricing formula applied for FX trading (Garman-Kohlhagen) along with standard Greeks.

 The formula Garman-Kohlhagen formula for a vanilla Call option: